24th June – 1st July 2023, Mallaig – Stornoway, £795

 How can ‘creative ecology’ inspire more pro-ecological behaviour?

-This residency will have a greater focus on exploring the ocean than most in Sail Britain’s programme, so in addition to frequent forays ashore, expect long periods at sea where you’ll learn how to sail the boat, as well as spend time working on personal projects, discussing creative approaches, and generally watching the watery world go by!
+The Outer Hebrides week will focus on ways of nourishing our practice and how making work in place can support us through creative blocks.
+We’ll find inspiration in working live and in-situ in response to what we see and experience, as well as reading international writing from oceans, edges and islands: from Romantic and activist, Olaudah Equianoin in the 18th-Century, to contemporary poet and writer, Alexis Pauline Gumbs, and will explore multi-species storytelling and collaborations with the more-than-human.
+This week will offer the opportunity for a greater exploration of the ocean than most in Sail Britain’s programme, so in addition to frequent forays ashore, expect long periods at sea where you’ll learn how to sail the boat, as well as time for working on personal projects, discussing creative approaches, and generally watching the watery world and marine mammals go by!

-Applicants should have an interest in working within a strong team environment in collaboration with other artists, including a willingness to discuss and share ideas, and to work together as a crew to sail the ship.
+Applicants should have an interest in working within a strong team environment in collaboration with other artists, including a willingness to discuss and share ideas, to work together as a crew to sail the ship, prepare meals and share the space with others.
 The resident artists should bring any materials or equipment required for their research if applicable, but please be aware space onboard is very limited and emphasis on packing light is strongly encouraged!

 Application Process:

-Applicants should submit a proposal no longer than 1 page detailing what they hope to explore/create during the week, and no more than 5 images (or other supporting documentation such as video, sound, or writing etc.) which outlines their practice, as a PDF (which can include links).
+Applicants should submit a proposal no longer than 500 words detailing what they hope to explore/create during the week, and no more than 5 images (or other supporting documentation such as video, sound, or writing etc.) which outlines their practice, as a PDF (which can include links).

 Applications should be sent to info@sailbritain.org, subject – Creative Ecology Residency Application + [your name]

-The deadline for applications is 1st March 2023, but applicants are encouraged to apply as soon as possible.
+The deadline for applications is 18th February 2024, however applicants are encouraged to apply as soon as possible.